 Most people don’t realise that you are not meant to use sleeping pills for longer four weeks at a time.
-Sleeping pills come with a whole range of risks including: dependence, withdrawal effects (including rebound Insomnia), and tolerance.
+Sleeping pills come with a whole range of risks including: dependence, withdrawal effects (including rebound insomnia), and tolerance.

-The most effective treatment for Chronic Insomnia is Cognitive Behavioural Therapy for Insomnia (CBTi) — the science behind Sleepstation.
+The most effective treatment for chronic insomnia is Cognitive Behavioural Therapy for insomnia (CBTi) — the science behind Sleepstation.
 CBTi gives people techniques to control their sleep and change behaviours that could be disrupting their sleep.

-Sleepstation is an online programme that helps people overcome Insomnia in weeks.
+Sleepstation is an online programme that helps people overcome insomnia in weeks.

 Sleepstation is personalised, because everyone’s needs are different.
 Often the simplest changes that can have the biggest impact; knowing what changes to make and why can make all the difference.

-Sleepstation is free on the NHS in England, but it’s not free everywhere.
 Insomnia is a worldwide problem and we believe everyone should have access to the support they need to overcome it.